-- Preset Speed: You can set the speed of a defined preset from 1 to 8. - Manual Control Speed: The manual control speed can be set as Compatible, Pedestrian, Non-motor Vehicle, Motor Vehicle or Auto. - ♦ Compatible: The control speed is same as the Keyboard Control Speed. - ♦ Pedestrian: Choose the Pedestrian when you monitor the pedestrians. - Non-motor Vehicle: Choose the Non-motor Vehicle when you monitor the non-motor vehicles. - ♦ Motor Vehicle: Choose the Motor Vehicle when you monitor the motor vehicles. - Auto: You are recommended to set it as Auto when the application scene of the device is complicated. - Keyboard Control Speed: Define the speed of PTZ control by a keyboard as Low, Medium or High. - ♦ Auto Scan Speed: The scan speed can be set from level 1 to 40. - ♦ Zooming Speed: The zoom speed is adjustable from level 1 to 3.
+- ♦ Preset Speed: You can set the speed of a defined preset from 1 to 8. - Manual Control Speed: The manual control speed can be set as Compatible, Pedestrian, Non-motor Vehicle, Motor Vehicle or Auto. - Compatible: The control speed is same as the Keyboard Control Speed. - → Pedestrian: Choose the Pedestrian when you monitor the pedestrians. - ♦ Non-motor Vehicle: Choose the Non-motor Vehicle when you monitor the non-motor vehicles. - ♦ Motor Vehicle: Choose the Motor Vehicle when you monitor the motor vehicles. - Auto: You are recommended to set it as Auto when the application scene of the speed dome is complicated.

-- PTZ OSD: Set the on-screen display duration of the PTZ status. - ♦ Zoom Status: Set the OSD duration of zooming status as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - ♦ PT Status: Set the azimuth angle display duration while panning and tilting as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - Position Display Format: Set the position display format as PT or Direction and the position parameter displays in corresponding format. - Preset Status: Set the preset name display duration while calling the preset as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - Power-off Memory: The device can resume its previous PTZ status or actions after it restarted from a power-off.
+- ♦ Keyboard Control Speed: Define the speed of PTZ control by a keyboard as Low, Medium or High. - ♦ Auto Scan Speed: The scan speed can be set from level 1 to 40. - ♦ Max.
+Tilt-angle: Set the tilt-angle of the speed dome from the dropdown list. - ♦ Zooming Speed: The zoom speed is adjustable from level 1 to 3. - PTZ OSD: Set the on-screen display duration of the PTZ status. - ♦ Zoom Status: Set the OSD duration of zooming status as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - ♦ PT Status: Set the azimuth angle display duration while panning and tilting as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - Position Display Format: Set the position display format as PT or Direction and the position parameter displays in corresponding format. - Preset Status: Set the preset name display duration while calling the preset as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - Power-off Memory: The speed dome can resume its previous PTZ status or actions after it restarted from a power-off.
 You can set the time point to which the dome resumes its PTZ status.
 You can set it to resume the status of 30 seconds, 60 seconds, 300 seconds or 600 seconds before power-off. - 3.
 Click to save the settings.